pawanrajsingh2088/Java-Minor-Projects/CONTRIBUTING.md

    ```bash
    git checkout -b your-branch-name
    ```
-   Name your branch according to the project you are contributinge e.g TodoList-App, Weather-App.
+   Name your branch according to the project you are contributinge.

 4. **Make your changes**: Ensure that your code adheres to best practices and includes appropriate documentation or comments.